AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/reports.md

 Learning Manager offers compliance dashboard to all Administrators and Managers.
 Managers find it very useful to track compliance of their team members for a particular training.
 At the same time, Administrators would like all Managers to add compliance trainings to their dashboard and track it.

-In Learning Manager, the **Share with Managers** workflow allows Administrators to share training with Managers, so that they can get added to a manager’s Compliance Dashboard.
+In Learning Manager, the **Share with Managers** workflow allows Administrators to share training with Managers, so that they can get added to a manager's Compliance Dashboard.
 Thus, Managers do not need to take any action and can start tracking compliance immediately.

 An Administrator can share a set of training courses with managers individually or with a group.
 This sharing can help a manager easily track the compliance of his/her team for the specified training.

 The Administrator can "push" a default list of compliance training to be viewed in the manager's compliance dashboard.

 ### Share training

 1. In **Reports > Learning Summary**, scroll down, and click the tab **Share with Managers**.